artificialio/Coding-Guides/STYLES.md

 `_mixins.scss` - The place to put any mixins that are used, if any are used.

+##File structure
+Try to keep nesting classes to two levels and never nest more than 3 levels.
+If it seems necessary to nest a level deeper it might be worth refactoring your classes.

 ##Naming
  * **Files**

  * **Classes**

-  **Note:** Describe the different meanings and usages between adjectives (dark, green, round, etc), adjectives ending with -ed (padded, underlined, centered) as well as nouns.
+  **Note:** Describe the different meanings and usages between adjectives (dark, green, round, etc), adjectives ending with -ed (padded, underlined, centered), verbs (push, pull, expand) as well as nouns.

 ##Variables